APM Terminals to appoint Birna Ósk Einarsdóttir as new Chief Commercial Officer

 About APM Terminals

-The Hague, Netherlands headquartered APM Terminals operates a Global Port, Terminal and Inland Services Network of 22,000 employees in 67 countries including interests in 75 terminals and 117 Inland Services locations.
-These facilities operated exclusively by APM Terminals or together with a joint venture partner handle around 250 vessel calls per day and 11.5 million moves per year.
-The company provides port management and terminal operations to over 60 liner shipping and port customers, and a wide range of local inland transportation and cargo services around the world performing a central role in global trade and logistics.
+APM Terminals operates one of the world’s most comprehensive port networks.
+APM Terminals's team of 22,000 industry professionals is focused on delivering the operational excellence and solutions businesses require to reach their potential.
+The 75 terminals in its global network are operated exclusively by APM Terminals or together with a joint venture partner.
+This equates to handling around 250 vessel calls per day and 11.5 million moves per year.
 APM Terminals is part of A.P.
 Moller -Maersk.